 Encryption & Security

-Whether you store your keys on your computer, an external disk, a USB drive, DAS, NAS, or in the cloud, you want to make sure that no one else can use those keys.
+Whether you store your keys on your computer, an external disk, a USB drive, a direct attached storage system, a network attached storage system, or in the cloud, you want to make sure that no one else can use those keys.
 The best way to handle that is to encrypt the backup.

-Our object storage cloud offering, Backblaze B2, can be used with a variety of applications for Windows, Macintosh, and Linux.
-With B2, cryptocurrency users can choose whichever method of encryption they wish to use on their local computers and then upload their encrypted currency keys to the cloud.
-Depending on the client used, versioning and life-cycle rules can be applied to the stored files.
+Our object storage cloud offering, Backblaze B2 Cloud Storage, can be used with a variety of applications for Windows, Macintosh, and Linux.
+With Backblaze B2, cryptocurrency users can choose whichever method of encryption they wish to use on their local computers and then upload their encrypted currency keys to the cloud.
+Depending on the client used, versioning and lifecycle rules can be applied to the stored files.

 Other backup programs and systems provide some or all of these capabilities, as well.
 If you are backing up to a local drive, it is a good idea to encrypt the local backup, which is an option in some backup programs.